nodejitsu/haibu/README.md

 `haibu` doesn't discriminate.
 If your environment supports node.js, you can install `haibu` and start up your own node.js cloud.
 This makes `haibu` an ideal tool for both development purposes and production usage since you can seamlessly setup haibu on your local machine, on utility computing providers (such as Amazon EC2 or Rackspace), on dedicated servers, or even on a mobile phone!

-## What are the parts of haibu?

-`haibu` consists of 3 main applications, while only 2 of those are required to run your own cloud.

-### haibu-balancer

-`haibu` includes a load balancer that can manage domain filtering and drone load balancing for you.
-The `haibu-balancer` application will spawn up a load-balancer for your haibu installation.
-This is entirely optional and not all deployments will want to use it.

-### haibu-server

-`haibu-server` is `haibu`'s main server and drone management application.
-This application is used to manage all of the drones that are active on a particular install as well as track installed apps.

-### haibu

-`haibu` is the main application used for interaction with a running haibu server.
-This application will help administration of drones and applications.

 # Installation

     [sudo] npm install haibu -g